Sip on a cup of this restorative vegetable broth loaded with ginger, turmeric, mushrooms and vegetables throughout the day.

 I turn to this vegetable heavy broth when I’m feeling run down and want to sip on something warm and nourishing.
 It’s a good wintertime companion after a season of holiday excess and the seemingly unavoidable onslaught of runny noses and itchy throats everywhere you turn.

-I start with every immune boosting and vitamin and mineral rich ingredient I can gather up and throw them into the slow cooker or soup pot and let it all simmer away.
-Before long I have the best kind of medicine; a flavorful broth filled with soft, slow-cooked vegetables that soothes and nourishes.
+I start with every vitamin and mineral rich ingredient I can gather up and throw them into the slow cooker or soup pot and let it all simmer away.
+Before long I have a flavorful broth that soothes and nourishes.

 This “detox” soup of sorts is quick to digest so it’s easy on your stomach while providing your body with much needed vitamins and minerals.

-Garlic, shitake mushrooms, ginger, kombu and turmeric are the stars of this restorative broth, infusing it with both deep flavor and immune boosting properties.
+Garlic, shitake mushrooms, ginger, kombu and turmeric are the stars of this restorative broth, infusing it with deep flavor.
 I make this almost once a week throughout the season and I can tell you it will fast become a staple in your house whether you’re feeling under the weather or not.

 Best of all, it’s endlessly adaptable and simple to make and store for when you need it.